yi-jia-li/cue/README.md

 An example of making the nebular line and continuum prediction based on the cue parameters:
 ```
 from cue.line import predict as line_predict
-from cue.cont import predict as cont_predict
+from cue.continuum import predict as cont_predict
 par = [[21.5, 14.85, 6.45, 3.15, 4.55, 0.7, 0.85, 49.58, 10**2.5, -0.85, -0.134, -0.134]]
 lines = line_predict(theta=par).nn_predict()
 cont = cont_predict(theta=par).nn_predict()